 A review of the shooters' own marriages and families yielded several findings.
-Among the random shooters, o percent (zero out of nine) had children, whereas 67 percent (four out of six) of the targeted shooters had children.
+Among the random shooters, 0% (0 out of 9) had children, whereas 67% (4 out of 6) of the targeted shooters had children.
 Both random and targeted shooters had significant marital problems.
 Robert Flores and Peter Odighizuwa both assaulted their wives, and both wives left them and took their children.
-Charles Whitman beat his wife as well; they had discussed separation and divorce, and at one point Whitman had decided to leave his wife but then changed his mind.
+Charles Whitman also beat his wife; they had discussed separation and divorce, and at one point Whitman had decided to leave his wife, but then changed his mind.
 Edward Allaway's second wife left him several weeks before his attack (his first wife had divorced him).
 Jillian Robbins separated from her husband; she found a new boyfriend, had a big fight with him, and went on her rampage the next day.
 Of the seven married shooters, only two appear to have had intact marriages (Fabrikant and Bishop).

-The nine non-married shooters generally had significant problems with establishing or maintaining romantic and sexual relationships.
+The nine non-married shooters generally had significant problems with establishing and/or maintaining romantic/sexual relationships.
 Several adult shooters, such as Gang Lu, Biswanath Halder, Seung Hui Cho, and One Goh, appear to have been socially isolated, with no known friends, significant others, or dating relationships.